Rui Hachimura NBA Playoffs Player Props: Lakers vs. Nuggets

 Rui Hachimura Insights vs. the Nuggets

-- Hachimura's Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive team in the league, giving up 112.5 points per contest.
+- On defense, the Nuggets have given up 112.5 points per contest, which is eighth-best in the NBA.

-- The Nuggets are the best squad in the NBA, allowing 40.8 rebounds per game.
+- The Nuggets are the best squad in the league, giving up 40.8 rebounds per game.

-- Looking at assists, the Nuggets have conceded 25.7 per game, 15th in the league.
+- Looking at assists, the Nuggets have allowed 25.7 per game, 15th in the league.

 Rui Hachimura vs. the Nuggets